project

 Step 3: Data Analysis

-Based on the data collected from the interviews, we created an affinity diagram to group the information collected into synthesized themes and insights.
-We then used these insights to analyze an in-depth understanding of any common behaviors, challenges and attitudes throughout the user group.
+Based on the interview data, we created an affinity diagram to organize our findings into themes and insights.
+We then used these insights to better understand common behaviors, challenges, and attitudes within our user group.

 screenshot screenshot screenshot screenshot

-• Insight 1: Users tend to look at pictures of their pet or talk about their pet with family and friends when they miss their pet.
+• Insight 1: Users often look at photos of their pets or talk about them with family and friends when they miss them.

 • Insight 2: Users tend to feel a personal connection to their specific pet that cannot be replaced.

-• Insight 3: Users tend to have busy schedules with school work that hinders their ability to have a pet at school, especially due to the attention demanded by pets such as dogs.
+• Insight 3: Users often have busy academic schedules that make it difficult to care for a pet at school, especially pets that require significant attention, such as dogs.

 We also developed a persona based on the user data and requirements that our product will need to fufill to meet these user needs.
 This is all shown here: